 5. It will be easier to purchase insurance across state lines.

 The Republican proposal would make it easier for people to buy insurance from a company in another state, one of the key improvements Trump promised for his Obamacare replacement.
 But for that to work, insurers have to be willing to sell insurance across state lines, which would mean a huge expansion in the number of doctors and hospitals they work with.
 Will insurers offer insurance across state lines?
 We don't yet know.

 6. Insurers will still have to cover wellcare and can't charge you more because your health is bad.

 Obamacare requires insurers to cover a specific bundle of treatments, many of them preventive "wellcare" items such as mammograms and colonoscopies.
-Republicans have said they would like to change these rules but because they don't directly affect the budget and therefore can't be passed as part of budgeting.
+Republicans have said they would like to change these rules but because they don't directly affect the budget they can't be changed as part of budgeting.

 Unanswered Question: What will happen to people with pre-existing conditions?

 One of the most popular provisions of Obamacare disallows insurers from refusing coverage to those with pre-existing conditions.
 What will happen to that rule in the Republican replacement for the law?
 The proposal doesn't answer that question.
 It may be that because they are using the budgeting process, Republicans can't change that rule even if they want to.